bstreiff/notes/computing/processors/m68k/calling-conventions.md

     - Integers, `float`s, and any other type 4 bytes or smaller is returned in `D0`
     - for `double`, `extended`, and any other type larger than 4 bytes, a pointer is pushed onto the call stack after all user-visible arguments, and the return value goes there; the pointer is returned in `D0`

+## Palm OS

+Older Palm OS handsets (4.x and earlier) used the Motorola Dragonball (CPU32) processor.

+The [Free Pascal Wiki](https://wiki.lazarus.freepascal.org/PalmOS_port) describes the calling convention as:

+> As a difference to the [standard m68k register layout](https://wiki.freepascal.org/m68k), on PalmOS also d2
+> and a2 registers are used as scratch registers, and their contents are not preserved.
+This is dictated by
+> the ABI used by the C compilers and the syscall convention of the platform.
+Additionally, register a5 is
+> used as a pointer to the global data.
+On PalmOS, register a5 points to the end of the global data.

+From this we get:

+- `D0`..`D2` and `A0`..`A2` are scratch registers
+- `D3`..`D7` and `A3`..`A4` are callee-preserved
+- `A5` is used to to access global data
+- `A6` is (probably?) the frame pointer
+- `A7` is the stack pointer

+I can't find any otherwise-authoritative documentation for this one. :/